IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 Cloud Dataflow and the `tf.data` API of TensorFlow.

 In addition, the provided code has been written to be general and easily customizable.
-It has been achieved by separating the configuration from the implementation.
+It has been achieved by separating the configuration part from the implementation one.

 # References